DeAntoLei/go-mqtt/README.md

 1. Run `go mod init`
 2. Run `go get -u github.com/DeAntoLei/go-mqtt`
 3. Run `go mod tidy`

-4. Add `import github.com/DeAntoLei/go-mqtt` to all your source file imports that use the package
+Then open all your source files that use the package and add the following to the imports section
+1. Add `import github.com/DeAntoLei/go-mqtt`

 ## Demo